soc/soc.me/_blog/language-design/lessons-from-trying-to-fix-a-language-and-failing.md

 - Deprecate early
 - Cut down new features to the bare minimum
   - enum, @showInfix
+- Don't try to be smart: foo(a = b) – method arg or variable assignment?
+- varargs are a necessary evil, but avoid Seq in favor of VarArg
 - Give up on things that don't work
 - Correctness >>> Speed (number equality)
 - Learn from mistakes and don't repeat them (enum)